What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 Can The Ball Bounce Twice In Pickleball?

 If you’re wondering how many times the ball can bounce in bounds during a game of pickleball, the answer is once.
+In most racquet or paddle sports, a ball bouncing twice awards a point to the team or player who hit it.

 Virtually all racquet and paddle sports have this rule.
+Don’t confuse this common racquet sport rule with pickleball’s double bounce rule.

 Who Invented The Double Bounce Rule?

 Pickleball’s origin story is a fascinating tale.
 The game’s founders are Joel Pritchard, Bill Bell and Barney McCullum.
+But who invented the double bounce rule in pickleball?
+Was it one of these three famous men?

-A simple search doesn’t yield any clear cut answer as who came up with the most genius rule in racket sport history.
+Unfortunately, the answer to this question isn’t clear.
+A simple search doesn’t yield any clear-cut answer as to who came up with the most genius rule in racket sports history.

 But, since Joe, Bill and Barney worked for days to finalize and customize the rules of the game at their vacation home in Bainbridge Island in Washington so that all of their family members could play – chances are really good it was one of them.
+Sadly, we may never know.

 Update: I’ve reached out to the USAPA for an official answer but I’ve yet to hear back.